How many calories per day?

 Without this data, you're flying blind.
 Eating "healthy" isn't enough if you don't know how much you need.
 Too little → fatigue, muscle loss, frustration.
 Too much → fat storage, even with healthy foods.

-How to use your results?
+How to use your result?

 Tip: don't change drastically overnight.
-If you're currently eating 3,000 kcal and your goal is 2,200 kcal, drop in stages of 200-300 kcal per week.
+If you're currently eating 3,000 kcal and your goal is 2,200 kcal, drop down in steps of 200-300 kcal per week.

 The limits of calorie counting